Skip to main content

 • Component wrappers: kit/Spinner.tsx, kit/ErrorAlert.tsx, kit/SectionLabel.tsx, and others re-exported shared-ui equivalents with minor prop adaptations.

-Every wrapper created a maintenance burden: parallel variant sets to keep in sync, duplicated type definitions, and confusion about where to import from.
-Consumers had to know which layer owned which variant.
-Pages mixed @/components/kit and @danieljoffe.com/shared-ui imports inconsistently.
+Every wrapper was its own little tax: parallel variant sets to keep in sync, duplicated type definitions, and constant confusion about where to import from.
+Consumers had to know which layer owned which variant, and pages ended up mixing @/components/kit and @danieljoffe/shared-ui imports with no real logic to it.

-Before writing any code, I established three rules:
+Before I wrote any code, I set three rules:

 1. shared-ui is the single source of truth for all reusable UI primitives: typography, layout, and generic components.
 It depends only on React and Tailwind CSS.
 No Next.js APIs.